github/hackathons/TipsandTricks.md

 ## Tips and Tricks

 We hope these Tips and Tricks were useful.
-If you'd like to continue using this Resource, feel free.
+If you'd like to continue using this resource, feel free.
 You can also [download this document as a PDF](https://github.com/MishManners/GitHub-Hackathons/files/6448853/GitHub.Hackathon.Tips.and.Tricks.2020.pdf).
 Feel free to use it, share it around, and consult it.

 ### Contribution Guidelines